FINANCIAL AID

 $500

-Awarded to all students of self-declared, Aboriginal ancestry from any program at NVIT.
-Students must demonstrate financial need and obtain high grades.
-Students must also write a short paragraph on how Traditional Ecological Knowledge may be or has been applied to environmental resources management in their territory, community or Band decision-making.
-The Awards Adjudication Committee will determine the recipient.
-The deadline to apply is 4:30 PM, March 15.
+This bursary is open to NVIT students of self-declared, Indigenous ancestry in any program.
+Students must declare a financial need and obtain high overall grades.
+Students must also write a short paragraph on how traditional ecological knowledge may be or has been applied to environmental resources management in their territory, community, or Band decision-making.

 Governor General of Canada Bronze Medallion